Georgia massage parlor shootings leave 8 dead; man captured

-Shootings at two massage parlors in Atlanta and one in the suburbs have left seven people dead, many of them women of Asian descent, authorities said Tuesday.
+ATLANTA, Georgia -- Shootings at two massage parlors in Atlanta and one in the suburbs left eight people dead, many of them women of Asian descent, authorities said Tuesday.

-The gunfire temporarily shut down traffic near the Cherokee County business located in the 6400 block of Highway 92, about 30 miles (50 kilometers) northwest of Atlanta.

-Atlanta police said they had been in touch with authorities in Cherokee County.
-They said it was too early to tell whether the shootings were linked but that they were looking into that possibility.
+A 21-year-old man was taken into custody in southwest Georgia hours later after a manhunt.

+Tuesday, minutes before the shooting, authorities said.
+Baker said the suspect, Robert Aaron Long, of Woodstock, was taken into custody in Crisp County, about 150 miles (240 kilometers) south of Atlanta.

+Baker said they believe Long is also the suspect in the Atlanta shootings.

-With two shootings at massage parlors in Atlanta and the knowledge of the Cherokee County shootings, Atlanta police said they dispatched officer to check nearby similar businesses and increased patrols in the area.
+With two shootings at massage parlors in Atlanta and the knowledge of the Acworth shooting, Atlanta police said they dispatched officers to check nearby similar businesses and increased patrols in the area.

 Georgia massage parlor shootings leave 8 dead; man captured